 The Olive Green shade is the military classic and is also used for trek and safari.

-In Branding: Brands or products that want to come across as “green” (in the sense of natural, healthy, sustainable, environmentally friendly, organic, etc.) often use nature-inspired colors like green and brown.
+Brands or products that want to come across as “green” (in the sense of natural, healthy, sustainable, environmentally friendly, organic, etc.) often use nature-inspired colors like green and brown.

 There are people who specialize in studying things like color theory and the psychology or neuroscience of color.
 It is a complex subject that brings together art and science as one.
 This guide on color theory is only a scratch on such a huge surface but, we hope it helps you make more informed decisions in design.
 It is dynamic to watch the amazing effects of colors in designs.
 It has hugely affected our designs and it will definitely help you in growing your projects too.